Newtok, Alaska: Environmental issues

 In 2007, The New York Times reported that erosion made Newtok an island between the widening Ningliq River and a slough to the north, because Alaskan permafrost is melting due to climate change.
 Coastal storms and thawing permafrost have worn away the land upon which Newtok was built.
 According to The New York Times article, because the village is below sea-level and sinking, the town could be washed away within a decade.

 Erosion of the tundra by the river has destroyed much of the area of the village, including the barge dock.
 The United States Army Corps of Engineers' March 2009 report estimates the highest point in the town, the high school, will be under water by the year 2017.

 The town was featured in the 2009 History Channel's TV show, Tougher in Alaska, in the episode called "Dangerous Earth."

 In 2015, Newtok was one of the two towns featured in the Al Jazeera English Fault Lines documentary, When the Water Took the Land.

 By 2019, the first residents moved to a new town, Mertarvik.

-In 2022 Patagonia released a feature-length documentary on Newtok.
+In 2022, Patagonia released a feature-length documentary on Newtok.

+In 2025, Pro Publica published an article entitled, "Newtok, Alaska, Was Supposed to Be a Model for Climate Relocation.
+Here’s How It Went Wrong."
+The U.S. and the State of Alaska are ill-prepared to adapt and respond to climate change is making some places uninhabitable.

 Education

-Lower Kuskokwim School District operates the Ayaprun School, K-12.
-As of 2018 the school has 128 students, 12 teachers, and 27 other employees.
-Its continuation is the Mertarvik Pioneer School.
+Lower Kuskokwim School District operated the Ayaprun School (not to be confused with Ayaprun-Elitnaurvik, a school in Bethel, AK, that is run by the same school district).
+As of 2018, the school had 128 students, 12 teachers, and 27 other employees.
+With Newtok residents relocating to Mertarvik, during the 2023-2024 school year, there were about 30 students and 4 teachers left at Ayaprun.
+Ayaprun officially closed for good at the end of the school year in 2024.
+Its continuation is the Mertarvik Pioneer School, which is still under construction and set to be completed in 2026.